droonga/droonga.org/reference/commands/search/index.md

 #### `condition` {#query-condition}

 Abstract
-: Conditions to search records from the source.
+: Conditions to search records from the given source.

 Value
 : Possible pattenrs: